Metropolitan Competition

 Clubs will need to provide an Umpire ( or a spare player)

-Any other questions, you have – please contact Dan Milles on daniel.miles@cricketnsw.com.au
+Any other questions, you have – please contact Zara Shipp on zara.shipp@cricketnsw.com.au

 • FAQ’s – Womens Metropolitan Cup for Cricket Clubs

-The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a fun and competitive environment across metro Sydney.
-Games will be played in February and March 2026.
+The Women’s Metropolitan Competition has been established to offer more opportunities to female cricketers (16yrs & above) to participate in a social but competitive environment across metro Sydney.
+Games in 2026/27 are likely to be played both before and after the Christmas break.

 When does it start?